aiim-lab/Udemy_Deep_learning/ANN_README.md

 The project includes:

-- Creation of simple ANN to gain insights into the churning of customers of a bank.
+- Creation of simple ANN to gain insights into the churning of customers of a bank(dataset is: Churn_Modelling.csv
 - Predict if a customer with the following details will leave or stay with the bank:
 Geography: France
 Credit Score: 600